AlexIoannides/alexioannides/content/data-engineering/pyspark_etl.md

 config = json.loads("""{"field": "value"}""")
 ```

+This also has the added bonus that the ETL job configuration can be explicitly version controlled within the same project structure, avoiding the risk that configuration parameters escape any type of version control - e.g. because they are passed as arguments in bash scripts written by separate teams, whose responsibility is deploying the code, not writing it.

-For the exact details of how the configuration file is located, opened and parsed, please see the `start_spark()` function in `dependencies/spark.py` (also discussed further below), which in addition to parsing the configuration file sent to Spark (and returning it as a Python dictionary), also launches the Spark driver program (the application) on the cluster and retrieves the Spark logger at the same time.
+For the exact details of how the configuration file is located, opened and parsed, please see the `start_spark()` function in `dependencies/spark.py` (also discussed in more detail below), which in addition to parsing the configuration file sent to Spark (and returning it as a Python dictionary), also launches the Spark driver program (the application) on the cluster and retrieves the Spark logger at the same time.

 ## Packaging ETL Job Dependencies